 \subsection{MUG: MUlti-modal Generator}

-Then, we design a novel multi-modal generative vision learner, namely MUlti-modal Generator~(MUG).
-The framework of MUG is presented in~\cref{fig:mug_framework}, consisting of an image encoder, an image decoder, and a text decoder.
-All modules are based on Transformer layers.
+Here we describe our novel multi-modal generative vision learner, named MUlti-modal Generator~(MUG).
+The framework of MUG is presented in~\cref{fig:mug_framework}.
+It consists of an image encoder, an image decoder, and a text decoder.
 Two tasks are involved, \ie, raw pixel and original caption generation.

-\textbf{Raw pixel generation.} Given a masked visual input $\hat{x}_i^V=M\odot x_i^V$ where $M$ is the random generated $0$-$1$ mask following the procedure in MAE~\cite{MAE} and $\odot$ denotes the elementwise product, the feature encoder $f$ maps this input to a latent representation $t_i^V=f(\hat{x}_i^V)$.
+\textbf{Raw pixel generation.} Given a masked visual input $\hat{x}_i^V=M\odot x_i^V$, where $M$ is the random generated $0$-$1$ mask following the procedure in MAE~\citep{MAE} where $0$ indicates that the image region is masked out and $1$ indicates that it is visible to the model, $\odot$ denotes the element-wise product, the visual feature encoder $f$ maps the masked input image to a latent representation $t_i^V=f(\hat{x}_i^V)$.
 The latent representation $t_i^V$ is then fed into a visual decoder $g_V$ to generate $\tilde{x}_i^V=g_V(t_i^V)$ which is the reconstruction of the non-masked visual input.
-We adopted the reconstruction loss from MAE~\cite{MAE} to train both $f$ and $g_V$:
+We adopt the reconstruction loss from MAE~\citep{MAE} to train both $f$ and $g_V$: